Aging Answers Wilmington

 Return to top

-And once you’re home again, distance makes everything more challenging, from knowing what’s needed, to getting tasks accomplished.
-Here are some tips.
+Distance makes caregiving more challenging, from knowing what’s needed, to getting tasks accomplished.
+Here are some tips:

 Stay in touch.
 This is a win–win.
 You stay current on issues, and your relative gets the emotional boost.

 - Use the phone, email, and/or Web-based video calls.
 Connect at different times of day to see what’s up.
 Is mom sleeping a lot?
 What’s on the table at dinnertime?

 - Ask about any injuries or falls.
 This information is important but may not be volunteered.

 - If your relative lives alone, consider having them give you an “I’m up!” call or text by a preset hour.

 Plan ahead.
 When visiting, use your time wisely.
 Do things with your family member that are just plain enjoyable.
 But also

 - go to medical appointments.
 Get to know the providers.
 Ensure that releases are signed so you can talk with the doctors as needed.